 - Our supplier standards are available on our website, and our suppliers will be actively and continuously made aware of our requirements throughout the procurement lifecycle. - For our key suppliers i.e. all third parties delivering products or services to the Bank that may directly support the delivery of core banking processes -, the supplier standards are integral part of the contractual framework unless already covered in Partner standard contract governing the business relationship.
 We continuously extend coverage and include the supplier standards in all relevant supplier agreements by renewing and extending existing contracts, thereby making it a contractual obligation.
 A very small number of our key suppliers do not accept deviations from their standard contractual language (large software companies and some specific niche product suppliers).
 In a very small number of related cases Cembra had to accept contracts based on supplier templates.
 Often these partners run their own sustainability and corporate social responsibility programmes, covering the vast majority of our standards.
-However, we have identified that there might be a coverage gap and will work in 2023 on establishing a formal exception process to control for substitutions/non-inclusion of our standards whilst still ensuring the underlying risk management by our key suppliers. - Our key suppliers are obliged, and all others are expected, to report and mitigate breaches of the supplier standards upon detection of a problem.
+However, we have identified that there might be a coverage gap to control for substitutions/non-inclusion of our standards whilst still ensuring the underlying risk management by our key suppliers.
+For those we have formalised our exception process which is effective from 2024 on. - Our key suppliers are obliged, and all others are expected, to report and mitigate breaches of the supplier standards upon detection of a problem.
 Breaches are monitored and followed up on by Cembra. - Most of the requirements imposed on our suppliers are legal requirements, covered in an industry standard and widely accepted.
 For many aspects, compliance is independently monitored and enforced by public authorities, industry bodies, regulators and other institutions.